-Advancements in technology have changed every part of our lives, from how we socialize to how we work and even how we obtain information.
+Advancements in technology have impacted every industry, from how we socialize to how we work, and even how we obtain information.
 And the legal industry is no different.

 What is Legal Technology?

 Legal technology is a type of technology which delivers legal services and supports the legal industry.
 It typically refers to software instead of traditional hardware like computers, printers, and scanners, as these are not specific to the legal industry.

 Most of this technology is usually designed to help attorneys and firms practice law more efficiently.
 This is done through the application of legal software systems.

 A legal software system is a suite of programs that help law firms manage their daily business operations.
 It differs from on-premise hardware, and helps legal professionals to get more things done, serve clients better, and go home on time.